Safety Case Patterns for VLA-based driving systems: Insights from SimLingo: Proposed Method

-Recall from above that we have further extended HARA to include \textit{Safe Events}, which showcases the effects that safe instructions have on those operational scenarios.
+Recall from above that we have further extended HARA to include \textit{Safe Events}, which showcase the effects that safe instructions have on those operational scenarios.
 The \textit{Safe Events} do not include the risk assessment portion of \textit{Analyze the hazardous events} along with their appropriate safety goals, since this portion itself inherently focuses on non-hazardous instructions and scenarios.
-This extension is used to identify the expected outcome when \textit{SimLingo} accepts safe instructions.
+This extension is used to identify the expected outcomes when \textit{SimLingo} accepts safe instructions.
 We also use this outcome to create our second pattern.
 Overall, we used HARA to gain an understanding of how the overarching goals of user-instructions, that is usually context-based, can be further decomposed to give a clearer and well-formed safety case.
-Our complete HARA results are available on GitHub.
+Our complete HARA results are available on GitHub\footnote{Link to the results of the HARA process: \href{https://anonymous.4open.science/r/RAISE-repository-C3D8/}{https://anonymous.4open.science/r/RAISE-repository-C3D8/} }.